 Can I Request a Case Transfer From USCIS?

 Although it stands to reason that having your case transferred to a service center with shorter processing times will work in your favor, you are not allowed or able to request a case transfer.
 If your case falls outside of normal processing times, you can submit a request for more information.
-If you still have questions about your case, you can take advantage of our Ask an Attorney program to speak with an immigration attorney for $24/month.

 What Should I Do if My DACA Renewal Case Gets Transferred to a New Office?